 I use PriceLabs for my Airbnb listings, the revenue managed listings, and the Airbnb property managed listings.
 This should come as no surprise to you.
 The few reviews I have written are because I use and value the services.
-I routinely monitor and test all major players and smaller companies I find or are brought to my attention.
+I routinely monitor and test all major players in the Airbnb management software field, even the smaller companies I find or are brought to my attention.

 I want to clarify that the Airbnb smart pricing arena is super competitive with many quality companies (Wheelhouse, Beyond Pricing, Everbooked, Vayoo).
 I decided to write my review on PriceLabs for reasons that will be explained below.